interswitch-germany-gmbh/rtcp-react-native/README.md

 function registerEventHandler(event, handler)
 ```

 Register a `handler` function to be called when `event` is emitted.
+For a list of possible events see below.

 *Parameters*